Kanakaʻole Hall, room 210

 - Develop their authenticity as human beings

-- Develop their ability to communicate their positive regard, empathy, and authenticity in ways that others can see and hear
+- Develop their ability to communicate their positive regard, empathy, and authenticity in ways that others can see, hear, and feel

-- Develop their abilities to engage in creative human dialogue.
+- Develop their abilities to engage in "shared inquiry" (i.e., generative dialogue).

 As for academic service, I was honored to serve for three years as president of the Pacific and Asian Communication Association, and for eight years as chair of our UH-Hilo Department of Communication.
 As a scholar, I've been pleased to present papers at national and international conventions and conferences in San Francisco, Chicago, New York City, New Orleans, Honolulu, Seoul (Korea), Sapporo (Japan), Tokyo (Japan), Hamamatsu (Japan), Xiamen (China), Kuala Lumpur (Malaysia), Baguio (the Philippines), and in other exotic locations.
 It's the personal interactions that I most remember from these events: the connections, the laughter, the satisfaction, reaching across geographical and cultural zones and respecting our common humanity.
 My scholarship has been published in the Journal of Communication and Religion, Journal of Multicultural Discourses, Journal of Business Communication, China Media Research, Small Group Behavior, Psychological Reports, International and Intercultural Communication Annual, Communication Quarterly, Southern Communication Journal, Human Communication, Hawai'i Journal of the Humanities, and elsewhere.
 I've penned Op-Eds for the Baltimore-Sun Newspaper and the Honolulu Star-Advertiser, and written four books: The Way of Dialogue; Tuning-In; Actualizing; and, Communicating with the West (with Professor Satoshi Ishii).